 What can I expect on the first few days of detox?

 On the first day of detox, you will meet with an admissions nurse who will complete a thorough Nursing Assessment which will determine your medical plan of care during the detox process.
 One of our doctors will meet with you to complete a History & Physical that will enable them to identify any medical issues or other needs that should be addressed during the detox process.
 You will also be assigned a Counselor/ Case Manager who will complete a Psycho-Social Assessment, discuss the initial therapeutic goals for your treatment experience, facilitate discharge planning, provide education, and offer ongoing emotional support.
 Nursing staff are available 24-hours a day to facilitate doctor’s orders, and provide the necessary care for a safe and effective detoxification process, as well as assist you with other special needs.
-Other members of the treatment team will also introduce themselves and provide you with an orientation to the unit, take you on a tour, provide you with a notebook containing program information and a group schedule, provide you with a recovery book, and present you with a 24-hour sobriety chip.
+Other members of the treatment team will also introduce themselves and provide you with an orientation to the unit, take you on a tour, provide you with a notebook containing program information and a group schedule, and provide you with a recovery book.

 What is the detox unit like?